Routing Data to Cloud: General HTTP/HTTPS

 Route to an External Service

-Now that you've created your first Route and learned how to use JSONata to shape the data sent by a Route, you'll connect Notehub to an external service.
+Now that you've created your first Route and learned how to use JSONata to shape the data sent by a Route, you can connect Notehub to an external service.

-- Navigate to the Routes page in Notehub and click the View button for your route.
+Navigate back to the Routes page in Notehub and click on the Route you wish to edit.

 Build Data Visualizations

 Now that you've routed data to your service or endpoint of choice, you might want to set up some data visualizations to showcase the data you're collecting.
-And to do that you have several options.
+To do that you have several options.

 Using a Platform

 There are several platforms that help you build compelling visualizations, and you can easily route your data to these platforms from Notehub.
-If you're interested, check out our tutorials on the following platforms.
+If you're interested, check out our tutorials for the following platforms:

-If you prefer to build your own visualizations from scratch, there are several high-quality JavaScript libraries for creating charts and graphs.
+Once data is available on your server, you can build your own visualizations from scratch.
+There are several high-quality JavaScript libraries for creating charts and graphs, including:

 Next Steps